NotNite/omchessboards/README.md

 ## protocol notes

-- WebSocket for live updates/commands + some HTTP JSON APIs that are polled for status
+- WebSocket for live updates/commands + some HTTP JSON APIs that are polled for status (TODO: investigate HTTP APIs)
-- protobuf 3, messages are dumped in `network.proto`
+- WebSocket is Protobuf v3, messages are dumped in `network.proto`
 - some messages are zstd-compressed (detected by the first four bytes matching zstd magic)
 - map is 8000x8000 spaces (1000x1000 boards with 8 spaces per board)